I have a project I would like to inquire about. What is the best way to initiate contact with you?

 Do you work with authors who are nonnative English speakers?

 Yes!
 I have an international background and I love working with authors for whom English is not a primary language.
 See especially my services in substantive editing and line editing.

 I edit work by master's and doctoral students that is intended for publication, which includes master's theses and doctoral dissertations.
 I offer coaching for graduate and undergraduate students on any piece of writing, and I offer manuscript evaluation of any graduate student work (including non-publication-oriented materials like qualifying papers).
 I do not edit any undergraduate work.

 How do you edit?
 Does my manuscript need to be a Microsoft Word document?

 Like many editors, I edit only in Microsoft Word, and I edit with Track Changes turned on (see my editing samples if you are not sure what this looks like).
 You will need to convert your document to Microsoft Word if it is not already a Word document.
 The exceptions are proofreading projects, which often happen in PDF or other file formats capable of rendering manuscripts in their final layout designs.

 What methods of payment do you accept?

 I accept payments via Zelle, PayPal, or check.
-I also accept bank transfers via TransferWise from clients based outside the United States.
+I also accept direct bank transfers or bank transfers via TransferWise from clients based outside the United States.